Global Brill--Noether Theory over the Hurwitz Space: Reducedness and Cohen--Macaulayness

 Then $A = \iota_L(W^{s_j \cdot \Gamma}(X^{\leq g - 1}))$ in a neighborhood of $L$, so $A$ is Cohen--Macaulay by induction.
 Meanwhile, we have $B = \pi^{-1}(W^{\Gamma}(X^{\leq g - 1}))$, so $B$ is Cohen--Macaulay by induction.
 Moreover, $A \cap B = \iota_L(W^{\Gamma}(X^{\leq g - 1}))$ in a neighborhood of $L$, so is Cohen--Macaulay by induction.
 Since $A \cap B$ is codimension $1$ in both $A$ and $B$, Lemma~\ref{std} implies that $W^\Gamma(X) = A \cup B$ is Cohen--Macaulay.

 Since Cohen--Macaulayness is an open condition, $W^{\vec{e}}(C)$ is Cohen--Macaulay for a general degree~$k$ cover $f \colon C \to \pp^1$. \end{proof}

 \begin{rem} As explained in the introduction, this also establishes Cohen-Macaulayness, and hence reducedness of universal splitting loci (Corollary \ref{cor:ESconj}).
 The authors suspect that a more direct argument may be given by just degenerating the $\pp^1$ (without considering another curve).
-Such an argument would likely remove the hypothesis that the characteristic does not divide $k$.
 Reducedness confirms that the scheme structure on splitting loci obtained from Fitting supports --- i.e. non-transverse intersections of determinantal loci --- is the ``correct" scheme structure.
 Cohen-Macaulyness supports the perspective that, despite this failure of transversality, splitting loci ought to behave like determinantal loci (see e.g.\ \cite{P1} where analogues of the Porteous formula were given). \end{rem}